Patients in Medway have seen the shortest waiting times for transfers of care in the south east.

 The latest figures from the Local Government Association show that the rate of average daily delays, per 100,000 adults, was 4.4 in April 2019.
 This equates to an average of 9.3 adults being delayed each day.
 England’s average daily delay rate for the same period was 9.9 per 100,000 adults.
 In November 2018 Medway’s rate was 7.8 per 100,000 adults.

-Medway Council has been working hard with partners at Medway Maritime Hospital and Medway Clinical Commissioning Group (CCG) to reduce the delays and other local authorities are using Medway as an example of best practice.
+Medway Council has been working hard with partners at Medway Maritime Hospital, Medway Clinical Commissioning Group (CCG) and Medway Community Healthcare (MCH) to reduce the delays and other local authorities are using Medway as an example of best practice.

 The council has jointly commissioned the Home First service with Medway CCG to reduce the number of people who stay in hospital when they could continue treatment, or recover, at home with help from services in the community.